fledge-iot/fledge/tests-manual/debugger/README.rst

 The debugger is now attached to the pipeline and collecting one reading at each point in the pipeline.

-To see the list of command available type the commands command
+To see the list of commands available type the *commands* command

 .. code-block:: console

     % commands
     attach:		Attach the pipeline debugger
     buffer:		Return the contents of the buffers at every pipeline element
-    detach:		Detch the debugger from the pipeline
+    detach:		Detach the debugger from the pipeline
     isolate:	Isolate the pipeline from the destination
-    replay:		Replay the buffered data though the pipeline
+    replay:		Replay the buffered data through the pipeline
     resumeIngest:	Resume the flow of data into the pipeline
-    setBuffer:	Set the number of reading to hold in each buffer, passed an integer argument
+    setBuffer:	Set the number of readings to hold in each buffer, passing an integer argument
     state:		Return the state of the debugger
     step:		Allow readings to flow into the pipeline.
-Passed an optonal number of readings to ingest, default to 1 if omitted
+Pass an optonal number of readings to ingest; default to 1 if omitted
     store:		Allow data to flow out of the pipeline into storage
     suspendIngest:	Suspend the ingestion of data into the pipeline